anjirhl/LLM-Augmented-SOC-Analyst/README.md

-Implementation

-The implementation phase translates the design and methodology into a working system that augments SOC operations with LLM-driven intelligence.
-This chapter elaborates the steps undertaken, technologies deployed, and scripts developed during the project execution.
-The system is deployed in a modular fashion, beginning with environment preparation, followed by knowledge base construction, data processing pipelines, and finally the classification interface.
-Each module is detailed below with implementation scripts and supporting explanations.

 Environment Setup

 The environment consisted of a Windows 11 host with 16 GB RAM and >8 cores, Docker Desktop, and Python 3.13.5 as the core programming language.
 The following software components were installed and configured and Python dependencies included streamlit, sentence-transformers, qdrant-client, and splunk-sdk.